Protocol73/Proxmox-Pretty-CLI-login/Readme.md

 ### Intro:

-What if you wanted more the the basic login banner Proxmox ships with?
+What if you wanted more then the basic login banner Proxmox ships with?
 Colors and cool ASCII Block lettering, Sounds cool right?

 If you follow this guide, you should end up with something like this: